LLNL/sundials/doc/ida/guide/source/Usage/index.rst

       :c:func:`IDASetStopTime`).

-      A stop time not reached before a call to :c:func:`IDAReInit` will remain active but can be disabled by calling :c:func:`IDAUnsetStopTime`.
+      A stop time not reached before a call to :c:func:`IDAReInit` will remain active but can be disabled by calling :c:func:`IDAClearStopTime`.

-.. c:function:: int IDAUnsetStopTime(void* ida_mem)
+.. c:function:: int IDAClearStopTime(void* ida_mem)

    Disables the stop time set with :c:func:`IDASetStopTime`.